<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 • Fuel Capacity: 2 gallons

-While we still lament the loss of the damn-fine Honda XR650R, we find solace in knowing Honda has converted their big 450 enduro into a proper street-legal dual sport bike.
+While we all lament the loss of the damn-fine Honda XR650R, we find solace in knowing Honda has converted their big 450 enduro into a proper street-legal dual sport bike.

 Based heavily around the gnarly 450R enduro racer, the 450L gets slightly softer suspension, slightly revised power delivery, and slightly tweaked suspension geometry for a more planted feel.

-Power is still outstanding, the full 12.4 inches of suspension travel is still intact, and the seat height is still sky-high at just over 37 inches.
+Power from the Unicam engine is still outstanding, the full 12.4 inches of suspension travel is still intact, and the seat height is still sky-high at just over 37 inches.

-crf450rl dual sport motorcycle blazing new dirt trails.Photo Credit: Honda Powersports
+crf450rl dual sport motorcycle blazing new dirt trails.Photo credit: Honda

 Perhaps the most appealing part about the CRF450L is that dirt-focused dual sport bike lovers finally have an alternative to the hardcore orange/white/red two-wheelers coming out of Europe.